openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Verification of Omnipod Driver Selection
 ----------------------------------------

+*Note: If you have exited the Setup Wizard early without selecting your RileyLink, the Omnipod Driver is enabled but you will still need to select your RileyLink.
+You may see the Omnipod (POD) tab appear as it does below*

 To verify that you have enabled the Omnipod driver in AAPS **swipe to the left** from the **Overview** tab, where you will now see an **Omnipod** or **POD** tab.